14 SEO Trends That Will Impact Your Website in 2022

 With various devices from Apple, Amazon, Samsung and Google using voice search, the way people are interacting with search is rapidly changing.
 Search queries are becoming more conversational, relaxed, and use long-tail keywords (much like how someone would ask actually a question rather than a query).
 This means optimising content for voice search with targeted answers to questions and implementing schema mark-up for voice search.
 If you haven’t already, it’s time to optimise for voice search.
 We’re predicting voice to only become more prominent, making it one of this year’s biggest SEO trends.

-Creating and publishing quality content is a crucial component of an effective SEO strategy in 2020.
+Creating and publishing quality content is a crucial component of an effective SEO strategy.
 Users are after content that is relevant, helpful, timely, and will answer their questions directly.
 Given Google aims to provide the best possible user experience, the search engine will continue to reward the sites that are emphasising producing quality content.

-While the security of a website is nothing new, we’re predicting SSL certificates to only become more crucial over the coming year.
+While the security of a website is nothing new, SSL certificates are now essential for your website.
 As Google moves towards a fully secure web, more users are becoming aware of the dangers of being on an unsecured page – bounce rates are increasing on pages that do not have the SSL certificate installed.

 If users don’t feel safe on a website, they will immediately abandon it.
 SSL certificates have been around since 1995; however, this year, it seems incredibly important to get your site secure if you haven’t already.
 Given Google has publicly spoken about the importance of encryption, a secure website can go a long way in both user experience and search engine optimisation.
 The security of your site will unsurprisingly continue to be one of the major SEO trends over the coming year.